bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

-A Free OSINT Lesson: “Google Scholar,” the OSINTers Dream That No One Uses.
+A Free OSINT Lesson: "Google Scholar", the OSINTers Dream That No One Uses.
 Instructions on how to search for court documents using Google Scholar + a very detailed description of an example of how to use such documents in an investigation: https://www.bullshithunting.com/p/a-free-osint-lesson-google-scholar

 ----